Pre-Order HOSTL Book

 Offer something concrete and tangible with unique value, separate from only sharing these stories on social media

 Generate another avenue to talk about themes addressed in the stories specific to STL

 Memorialize and permanently share these powerful point of views from the people who know St. Louis best.

 I’d like a copy of the book, but I can’t afford it.

-We will be sure to ask St. Louis area libraries in the city and the county to make the HOSTL book available to patrons.
-Help us make this possible by requesting the book from your library, too.
+We will be donating one copy of the HOSTL book to all Louis area libraries in the city and the county to make it available to patrons.
+If you’d like more books in the library system, help us make this possible by requesting this from your library, too.

 I have a reading disability or visual impairment; how can I access the book?

 We welcome any opportunity to make this book more accessible to more people.
-If you have suggestions for how we can produce and distribute this book differently to help a wider audience enjoy it, please contact us by sending an email to firstname.lastname@example.org.
+If you have suggestions for how we can produce and distribute this publication to help a wider audience enjoy it, contact us by sending an email to email@example.com.

 How can I get a copy if I’m featured in the book?

 Without you, this publication wouldn’t be possible!
 As a thank you for sharing your story in the book, we are giving every featured Human a free copy.
 We will be working to reach every featured Human to get an additional release specifically for the book and get your updated contact information.
 If we haven’t reached you and you haven’t received your copy after they’re printed, send us an email with your name, address, and phone number to firstname.lastname@example.org.